 Squalicum Creek Park once included a gravel pit, an airport, and a concrete plant.
 A century of development throughout the Squalicum Creek watershed resulted in poor water quality and loss of fish and wildlife habitat.

 The Willow Spring channel was constructed in 2010 but was not immediately connected to Squalicum Creek because of landowner constraints.
-The connection between Willow Spring and Squalicum Creek will be created upon the completion of the final phase of the project in summer 2018.
+The connection between Willow Spring and Squalicum Creek was created upon the completion of the final phase of the project in fall 2018.

 2010 Channel Creation

 In 2010, the City completed the first phase of the Willow Spring project by creating approximately 1,000 lineal feet of new stream for off-channel salmon rearing habitat and refuge, nearly 1/3 of an acre of new wetlands, and nearly 1.5 acres of riparian (stream-side) forest.
 This project added key components found in productive salmon stream habitat including meandering bends, large woody debris, pools, and riffles.

 Partners that helped with planting during construction include the Bellingham Parks Volunteer Program, Nooksack Salmon Enhancement Association, Transition Whatcom, REI, and City-sponsored Washington Conservation Corps (WCC) crews.